twolfson/record-a-cast/test/README.md

         - Verify window retains size and immediately moves (no lag for negative offsets)
 - Resize window via arrow keys
     - Verify resizes window as expected
+    - when we have a divisor enabled
+        - Verify bounds match as expected
 - Resize window at edge of desktop via arrow keys
     - Verify window doesn't leave desktop or change size
         - **FAIL** Currently failing due to know knowing viewport boundaries